kaste/InlineOutline/README.md

     "args": { "enter_search": "class " }
 }
 ```

-would let you see all defined *classes* in a python file.
+would let you see all defined *classes* in a Python file.
+If you find that
+useful, either as a key binding or as a command for the Command Palette or
+context menu, you need to add that manually in the right places inside your
+User package -- *as usual*.